Jean de Vivonne: Second expedition to Lisbon

 Saint-Gouard arrived back at Aldeia Galega near Lisbon in June.
-He wrote to Idiáquez to announce his return and asking the secretario to arrange accommodation for him.
+He wrote to Idiáquez to announce his return and asking the secretary to arrange accommodation for him.
 Instead of offering accommodation Idiáquez inquired coldly as to why he had returned.
 Saint-Gouard explained he had important matters to discuss with Philip.
-The Spanish king shared his secretarios distaste at Saint-Gouard's return and asked why, at a time when Catherine was dispatching fleets against the Spanish, Saint-Gouard felt he had the right to 'cavort' among the people.
+The Spanish king shared his secretary distaste at Saint-Gouard's return and asked why, at a time when Catherine was dispatching fleets against the Spanish, Saint-Gouard felt he had the right to 'cavort' among the people.
 He asked the ambassador to specify his mission and if they judged it to be truly serious, they would move from there.
 Saint-Gouard dispatched Longlée to secure accommodation for him, and the sécretaire succeeded in finding lodgings for him with a rich Genoese man.
 It was quickly apparent he was under close watch.
 Despite being under watch, Saint-Gouard continued to meet with those who opposed Spanish rule in Portugal.

 On 21 June Saint-Gouard attained an audience with Philip.
-The ambassador assured the Spanish king that Henri desired peace between their kingdoms and regretted the actions of his brother in Vlaanderen.
+The ambassador assured the Spanish king that Henri desired peace between their kingdoms and regretted the actions of his brother in Flanders.
 He went as far as to propose a marriage between Alençon and one of the Spanish king's daughters might still be an appropriate solution.
 This was greeted coldly by Philip.

 The following day, Idiáquez visited Saint-Gouard to inform him that it was absurd to seek a marriage between Alençon and one of Philip's daughters at a time when Alençon was seeking a marriage with the English queen, and France was sending an armed fleet out against Spain.
 Idiáquez then attacked Henri for the support he offered to the claims of dom António.
-Though the secretario stated this was the end of matters, Saint-Gouard retorted he had already explained everything to Philip.
+Though the secretary stated this was the end of matters, Saint-Gouard retorted he had already explained everything to Philip.
 He further clarified Henri had only accepted António into France due to the pity he felt for him.
 The protections afforded the pretender to the throne were a product of the warnings Saint-Gouard had provided that there were many assassins who desired António dead.
 It would be a considerable dishonour to Henri for the Portuguese noble to be murdered in his territory.

 Idiáquez returned to meet with Saint-Gouard for a final time a week later.
 Saint-Gouard was ordered to leave Lisbon and return to Madrid.
-On 10 July, shortly before he left Portugal he bore witness to the departure of the Spanish fleet that was going to crush Strozzi's expedition, led by the marqués de Santa Cruz.
+On 10 July, shortly before he left Portugal he bore witness to the departure of the Spanish fleet that was going to crush Strozzi's expedition, led by the marquis of Santa Cruz.